|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 A note about upgrades in general

 Be careful to not go too crazy with upgrading Gozantis or any flotilla, really.
-It's kind of fun to go a little crazy with, say, Admiral Chiraneau and Expanded Hangar Bays and Bomber Command Center on a single Gozanti but you're spending "real ship" points on an extremely fragile flotilla.
+It's kind of fun to go a little crazy with, say, Admiral Chiraneau and Expanded Hangar Bays and Bomber Command Center on a single Gozanti but you're spending "real ship" points on a fragile flotilla.
 In general I like to keep them as cheap as possible and spend the big upgrade points on larger more combat-specialized ships.

 Cheap and cheerful